suryaavala/18s1-9417/submission/README.md

 ### Data

-Unzip the data directory (from google drive) inside `code` and copy the data files inside `data/<mnist/emnist>` into `MNIST_data` directory depending on whether you are planning to run mnist (handwritten digits) or emnist (hand written digits plus alphabets).
+Copy the contents of `data/<mnist/emnist>` directory (from google drive) into `submission/code/MNIST_data` depending on whether you are planning to run mnist (handwritten digits) or emnist (hand written digits plus alphabets).

 You have to do copy the right data into `MNIST_data` everytime you are going to train the classifier.
 The data files for both mnist and emnist are named exactly the same.